defnull/multipart_bench/README.md

 `file.readline(1<<16)` call can read large chunks at a time and the parser logic runs less often.

-Update **30.09.2024** python-multipart v0.0.11 fixed this edge-cases and no longer chokes on this scenario.
-It previously showed down to 0.75 MB/s or less on this test, even slower than `cgi` or `email`.
+Update **30.09.2024** python-multipart v0.0.11 fixed an edge-cases and no longer chokes on this scenario.
+It previously showed down to less than 50 MB/s on this test, even slower than `cgi` or `email`.

 ## Conclusions: